What Are Allergies and What Are the Most Common Symptoms of an Allergic Reaction?

 Allergy symptoms occur when your immune system overreacts to an allergen—something usually harmless, such as plant pollen, dust mites, molds, insect stings, or food.
 Many different types of allergens or substances can trigger allergies.
 People with allergies may sneeze or will have an itchy or runny nose.
 The roof of the mouth can also feel itchy, and eyes can become red, watery, and swollen.

-The most severe type of reaction is called anaphylaxis, and it can be a life-threatening medical emergency and can be deadly.
+The most severe type of reaction is anaphylaxis, and it can be a life-threatening medical emergency and can be deadly.
 If you are concerned, please call 911.

 Types of Allergies

 There are many different types and triggers for allergies.
-These can include seasonal allergies, food, insects, drugs, latex, pollen, dust, mold, and many others that may need to be investigated.
+These can include seasonal allergies, food, insects, drugs, latex, pollen, dust, mold, and many others that we may need to investigate.
 Seasonal allergies like hay fever can cause sneezing, an itchy and runny stuffy nose, watery red eyes, and the roof of the mouth may itch.
 Hay fever is also called allergic rhinitis.
 Food allergies can cause the mouth to tingle, and the lips, face, throat, or tongue may swell.
 Some people can develop hives or anaphylaxis.
 At Manhattan Primary Care, our laboratory can run tests to diagnose some of the most common food allergies.

 ★ ★ ★ ★ ★My doctor was extremely professional, kind, and highly qualified.
 Would recommend him to all.